 Healthcare in San Jose Del Cabo is really good and affordable.
 The city has a number of top of the line hospitals well equipped with medical infrastructure.
 Walk-in clinics are widely available so in the event of an emergency, you can simply have a capable physician attend to your needs.
 Snowbirds are reminded to get comprehensive travel insurance that also covers medical expenses so you have one less cost to worry about.
 Many of the doctors in San Jose Del Cabo have trainees abroad so they speak fluent English.

-- Weather: The winter weather in San Jose Del Cabo (Mexico) will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in San Jose Del Cabo (Mexico) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like San Jose Del Cabo (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.